amalgama-digital/docs.wavesplatform/docs/en/ride/v6/functions/built-in-functions/fold-functions.md

 `fold_<N>(list, accumulator, function)` means:

 * execute up to `N` iterations;
-* at each iteration: take the result of the previous iteration (at the first iteration take the `accumulator` value) and the next list item `list`, apply the `function` to this pair;
+* at each iteration: take the result of the previous iteration (at the first iteration take the `accumulator` value) and the next item of `list`, apply the `function` to this pair;
 * return the final result.

 If the list contains more than `N` elements, the `fold_<N>` function fails.